 A Professional Leave Request form must be completed and submitted for approval to your immediate supervisor 10 days in advance of the requested leave.
 Teachers must complete and submit a professional leave form within 10 days of the requested leave.
-The form can be located at openses opens
+The form can be located at @DMPS Resource Center.
+All other staff will submit a request for professional leave in NOVAtime to be approved by their Supervisor.
+Please refer to your Comprehensive Agreement if applicable for details.